The Consumer Finance Law Review: United Kingdom

-Similarly, regulated firms must comply with on-boarding and ongoing monitoring requirements in the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs) as well as the Proceeds of Crime Act 2003 (the PoCA).
-Collectively, these require firms to undertake 'know your customer' checks when entering into a business relationship with a new customer, as well as monitoring accounts and transactions for suspicious activity.
-Where suspicions are identified, the firm must alert the National Crime Agency by submitting a Suspicious Activity Report.
+Similarly, regulated firms must comply with on-boarding and ongoing monitoring requirements in the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs) as well as the Proceeds of Crime Act 2003 (POCA).
+Collectively, these require firms to undertake 'know-your-customer' checks when entering into a business relationship with a new customer, as well as monitoring accounts and transactions for suspicious activity.
+Where suspicions are identified, the firm must alert the National Crime Agency by submitting a suspicious activity report.
 It cannot handle the funds until the National Crime Agency has had a chance to investigate the payment.

 A review of the industry following the 2008 financial crisis demonstrated that more rigorous regulation was required of financial services.
 This resulted in the UK FSA being replaced by a combination of the FCA and the Prudential Regulation Authority (PRA) in 2013.
 The PRA authorises credit institutions, insurance companies and other systemically important financial institutions, with the FCA becoming licensing authority for most other regulated entities.
 The FCA also took over regulation of conduct for most financial services institutions, which means that some are 'dual regulated' by both the FCA (for conduct) and PRA (for licensing).